Kevin-Lyle-Ruiz/spfx-meet-the-team/README.md

 ## Summary

 An SPFx webpart used to view team information.
-Used in Medpro Group's intranet and uses a SharePoint List and Picture Library to gather the neccessary information to populate the application.
+Uses a SharePoint List and Picture Library to gather the neccessary information to populate the application.

 ![Initial View of App](./app-photos/app-photo.png)
 ![Opened View of drop-down](./app-photos/app-opened.png)